isomerpages/isomerpages-isomergovsg/_documentation/6d-webpage-creating-a-new-left-nav-page.md

 * Go to the navbar folder that you wish to create your new left nav page
 * Click on “Create new file” button
 * Copy and paste the header code snippet below into your file
-* Fill in title, permalink, breadcrumb, collection according to your need.
+* Fill in title, permalink, breadcrumb, collection.
 We recommend to make reference from your other existing .md pages
-* Add in your markdown content of your page.
-We recommend to make reference from your other existing .md pages
+* Add in your markdown content of your page
 * Save the file in .md
 * Click on "Commit changes" button